Kuldeep2602/lang_agent/README.md

 -> It might not repsonse if it have exceeded the Api limit (free tier) -> It supports simpler queries for now
 -> Backedn is hosted from Staging branch
+-> if backend is run on locally it supports a bit complex queries -> the deployed backend is live from STAGING branch